TheStig294/100-more-randomats-pack-1/README.md

 A player will slow to half speed while they hold space.
 Will prevent fall damage.\
 \
 _ttt_randomat_space_ - Default: 1 - Whether this randomat is enabled

+## Huff this!

+Crouching makes you fart.\
+Everyone gets this playermodel if installed: https://steamcommunity.com/sharedfiles/filedetails/?id=614003294\
+\
+_ttt_randomat_fart_ - Default: 1 - Whether this randomat is enabled

 ## Huge Problem